tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/1/LessonPlan.md

 * [Homework Rental Analysis Solution](https://github.com/coding-boot-camp/FinTech-Lesson-Plans/blob/master/02-Homework/06-PyViz/Solutions/rental_analysis.ipynb)

-Navigate to the Unit 6 Homework Instructions, and communicate the following to the students:
+Navigate to the Unit 6 Homework instructions, and communicate the following:

 * This week’s homework focuses on visualizing and analyzing real estate data to identify the best properties in Toronto.